UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session10.rst

 Perhaps most commonly, you'll see the ``property()`` builtin used this way.

-Last week we saw this code:
+TWo weeks ago we saw this code:

 .. code-block:: python